rra94/ShakeShake2.0/README.md

 We consider the following optimizers:

-* SGD: We first use the standard stochastic gradient descent.
+* SGD: We first use stochastic gradient descent with cosine annealing without restarts.

 * Adabound [4]: AdaBound is an optimizer that behaves like Adam at the beginning of training, and gradually transforms to SGD at the end.
 The ``final_lr`` parameter indicates AdaBound would transforms to an SGD with this learning rate.
-It is not very sensitive to its hyperparameters.
+According to the authors, Adabound is not very sensitive to its hyperparameters.

 * SWA [5]:  The key idea of SWA is to average multiple samples produced by SGD with a modified learning rate schedule.
 We use a cyclical learning rate schedule that causes SGD to explore the set of points in the weight space corresponding to high-performing networks.
 The authors claim that SWA converges more quickly than SGD, and to wider optima that provide higher test accuracy.